douglasgreen/news/2025/04/14/en.md

 Apple is reportedly working on two new headsets that promise to change the way we interact with technology.
 The first is a successor to the Vision Pro, which will be cheaper and lighter, addressing some of the main concerns of the current model.
 The second is a new Mac-tethered headset, which will connect directly to a Mac, offering a more immersive experience with reduced latency.
 This move is part of Apple's broader strategy to lead in the augmented reality space, with CEO Tim Cook prioritizing the development of industry-leading AR glasses.
 While the Vision Pro 2 is expected to enter mass production soon, the timeline for the Mac-tethered headset remains uncertain.
 However, these innovations highlight Apple's commitment to pushing the boundaries of spatial computing and enhancing user experiences.

 ## Science & Nature

+### Historic All-Female Space Journey with Blue Origin

+On April 14, 2025, Jeff Bezos' Blue Origin made history by launching an all-female celebrity crew into space.
+The crew included pop star Katy Perry, Bezos' fiancée Lauren Sánchez, and CBS presenter Gayle King, among others.
+This mission marked the first all-woman spaceflight since 1963.
+The New Shepard rocket took off from West Texas, carrying the crew 62 miles above Earth to the Kármán line, the boundary of space.
+During the 11-minute journey, the women experienced weightlessness and viewed Earth from space.
+Upon returning, the crew expressed their awe and excitement, with Katy Perry feeling "super connected to life" and Gayle King appreciating the ground upon landing.
+Despite some criticism about the mission's purpose and cost, the crew emphasized the importance of inspiring future generations and expanding the possibilities of space exploration for women.

 ### Bats with Tiny Microphones Show How They Avoid Collisions in Crowded Skies